blacktop/ipsw/README.md

 #### Download all the LATEST `ipsws`

-Queries iTunes XML for latest version _(maybe run this as a cron job)_ 😉
+Queries the iTunes XML for latest version _(maybe run this as a cron job)_ 😉

 ``` bash
 $ ipsw download -V latest --yes --black-list AppleTV --black-list iPod7,1